Vestmannaeyjar – A force of nature that can’t be denied

-On my first spontaneous trip to Iceland, I drove along the south coast through some of the most beautiful landscapes I’ve ever seen.
+On my first spontaneous trip to Iceland I drove along the south coast, and got lost in some of the most beautiful landscapes I’ve ever seen.
 It was beyond anything I could have imagined beforehand.

 Vestmannaeyjar shimmering in the distance.
 Those mysterious wisps of fog swirling around the island to the left (Elliðaey) are what is called ‘dalalæða‘ in Icelandic – a spectacular phenomenon to see!

 The volcano islands of Iceland